sindistrict/react-express-myplex/README.md

 # MyPlex
 ### A customizable third-party personal Plex website
-This application runs on Express and React.
+This application is build with React and Express running on a Node.js server.